Tinkoff/ng-dompurify/README.md

 > This library implements `DOMPurify` as Angular `Sanitizer` or `Pipe`.
 It delegates sanitizing to `DOMPurify` and
 > supports the same configuration.
 See [DOMPurify](https://github.com/cure53/DOMPurify).

+Read more about Sanitization in Angular and how ng-dompurify works in [this article](https://medium.com/angular-in-depth/warning-sanitizing-html-stripped-some-content-and-how-to-deal-with-it-properly-10ff77012d5a).

 ## Install

 ```